Vegan Black Bean Burgers

 • When using a BBQ sauce, make sure it’s vegan and does not contain honey.

-two Vegan Black Bean Burgers
+Is Black Bean Burgers Healthy?

 These black bean burgers are much more healthy than a traditional meat-based burger.
 Black bean burgers are packed with fiber, vitamins, and minerals but are way lower in fat and cholesterol than a traditional ground beef burger.
 Skip on the meat and enjoy a healthier alternative with the same great taste.